-(d) When an asset is transferred from a utility to a nonregulated affiliate, the utility must charge the affiliate the greater of market or net book value.
-When an asset is transferred from a nonregulated affiliate to a utility, the utility must record the asset at the lower of market or net book value.
-An independent appraiser must verify the market value of a transferred asset with a net book value greater than \$1,000,000.
+The proposed rule provides that when an asset is transferred from a utility to a nonregulated affiliate, the utility must charge the affiliate the greater of market or net book value; when an asset is transferred from a nonregulated affiliate to a utility, the utility must record the asset at the lower of market or net book value.
+Additionally, an independent appraiser must verify the market value of a transferred asset with a net book value over \$1 million.